bk-anupam/AgentPlayground/email_assistant/docs/email_agent_design.md

 ### 5. Tool Integration Layer

-The agent will interact with external services through a set of well-defined tools.
+The agent will interact with external services through a set of well-defined tools and action clients.

-*   **Email Tools:**
+*   **Email Action Clients (`BaseEmailActions`):** Instead of individual LLM-callable tools for every email action, the design uses provider-specific "action clients" (`GmailActions`, `OutlookActions`).
+These clients implement a common interface with methods for all required email operations.
+Nodes can then call these methods directly.
+The core capabilities to be implemented in these clients are:
     *   `send_email`: To compose and send replies/new emails.
     *   `update_email_labels`: To categorize and organize emails (e.g., mark as read, archive).
     *   `move_email_to_folder`: To move emails to specific folders.